googleapis/google-cloud-php/Datastore/MIGRATING.md

 ### Types for properties, parameters, and return types.

 Types have been added for all properties, parameters and return types.
-This means that any classes implementing interfaces in this library (speficially, `EntityInterface` as mentioned above), will need to be updated to match the new method signatures.
+This means that any classes implementing interfaces in this library (specifically, `EntityInterface` as mentioned above), will need to be updated to match the new method signatures.
 Typing constraints may have other effects where the incorrect types had been previously applied.